 But before booking a trip to see Northern Lights, you want to be sure that you can photograph them and get good results.
 Don’t worry!
 You arrive at the right place to learn, and we have a reply to all your questions.

 But how to photograph Northern Lights if I’m a beginner?

 This introduction to Northern Lights photography helps beginners who want to photograph Northern Lights.
 We not will explain so hard details to make it easy to read and understand.
 Sharing the basic points you should know, you will be able for planning & photograph nice photos of Northern Lights.
 Even if you have a phone, here you will find a reply on how to photograph Northern Lights with your smartphone!

-This post will help you to understand and increase your chances, avoiding mistakes I made it before.
+This post will help you to understand and increase your chances, avoiding the mistakes I made before.
 Also, it includes advices from all our team with experience photographing Northern Lights in Lofoten Islands, Yamal, and of course Iceland & Russian Lapland.

 What is the Northern Lights

 The Northern Lights is an astronomical phenomenon called Polar Lights (Aurora Polaris).
 The Auroras are lines or curtains of colored light visible sometimes during the night at the sky.

 This light is produced by the collision of electrically charged particles from the sun.
 At the moment that enters the earth’s atmosphere, it produces this visible light.
 These particles create a huge ring above the Earth’s Geomagnetic North Pole which is known as the Auroral Oval.

 First, we need to know when you can see Northern Lights.
 If you are not able to see, it’s impossible to photograph no?
 It looks stupid, but understand when you can see it’s as important and how to photograph.